-East Central College is committed to assisting students transfer to and from ECC and facilitate credit transfer to and from other post-secondary institutions.
+ECC is committed to assisting students transferring to and from ECC and facilitating credit transfer to and from other post-secondary institutions.
 Transfer in credit will be analyzed in terms of level, course content, comparability and compatibility with the degree program and course offerings at ECC by the program director, dean and /or college registrar.
 HIM courses being considered for transfer into ECC must have been successfully completed within the past five (5) years.